Skip to Content

 Situation

-Children and teens need stable relatives to stay with when their families can’t give them proper care.
+Children and teens need a stable relatives to stay with when their families can’t give them proper care.
 Friends and neighbors can also offer a foster home to a child they know.

 Outcome Possibilities